ucdavis/cru-computing/collections/_helpdesk/connect_to_vpn.markdown

    </li>
    <li>Click the option for <b>Connect CAES VPN</b>
        <ul>
-           <li>Once you are connected, the word "Connected" will be replaced with "Disconnect" under the VPN icon</li>
+           <li>Once you are connected, the word "Connect" will be replaced with "Disconnect" under the VPN icon</li>
            <li>If you are prompted for credentials, you will login using your full @ucdavis.edu email address and password</li>
        </ul>
    </li>